ASICS GEL-NIMBUS 26 Running Shoe Review

 • Heavy.

-The ASICS GEL-NIMBUS 26 is a disappointing option for 5K/10K racing.
+The ASICS GEL-NIMBUS 26 is a poor option for 5K/10K racing.
 It's primarily designed for easy runs and daily comfort rather than high-speed performance.
 It provides a good amount of firmness in the forefoot, which allows for more controlled toe-offs.
 However, the shoe is heavy, and its overall energy return is poor, lacking the springiness needed to compete at shorter distances.

 Pros